The Cluster HEritage project with XMM-Newton: Mass Assembly and Thermodynamics at the Endpoint of structure formation. I. Programme overview: Supporting data

-We would optimally like to have SZE data with angular resolution comparable to the \xmm\ X-ray images.
-The complementarity of these multi-probe data would allow for detailed studies of substructures within the ICM \citep[see e.g. the recent combination of \xmm\ and NIKA2 or MUSTANG data by][]{rup18,oka19,ker20}.
+We would ideally like to obtain SZE data with an angular resolution comparable to the \xmm\ X-ray images.
+The complementarity of these multi-probe data would allow for detailed studies of sub-structures within the ICM (see e.g. the recent combination of \xmm\ and NIKA2 or MUSTANG data by \citealt{rup18}, \citealt{oka19}, and \citealt{ker20}).
 As noted above, both NIKA2 and MUSTANG-2 can provide such data and are available for open-time observations.
 For both instruments the integration time goes from reasonable (a few hours) to relatively time consuming ($\sim$10-20h per targets) depending on the mass and redshift of the cluster.
-For example, NIKA2 could provide images extending to $R_{500}$ of clusters at $z=0.3$ in approximately 3 hours for $M_{500}=15\times 10^{14}$~M$_\odot$ and in approximately 18 hours for $M_{500}=7\times 10^{14}$~M$_\odot$.
+For example, NIKA2 could provide images extending to $R_{500}$ of clusters at $z=0.3$ in approximately three hours for $M_{500}=15\times 10^{14}$~M$_\odot$ and in approximately 18 hours for $M_{500}=7\times 10^{14}$~M$_\odot$.
 Based on realistic open-time requests, and actual allocations to other large cluster programs \citep[e.g.][]{Mayet2020,Dicker2020}, obtaining coverage for sub-samples of $\lesssim 10$ clusters is possible.
 We will thus pursue MUSTANG-2 and NIKA2 imaging of well-defined sub-samples, or individual targets, where the high angular resolution SZE data will have the most impact.
 In addition, such followup will be pursued to cover the 13 remaining Tier-2 clusters that lack ground-based follow-up.